magetron/GOSH-FHIRworks2020-datamaskgen/README.md

 | 100 	| 99% cpu, 1.917s 	| 6% cpu, 23.035s 	|
 | 500 	| 99% cpu, 2.258s 	| 5% cpu, 30.726s 	|
 | 1000 	| 99% cpu, 2.601s 	| 4% cpu, 41.757s 	|

+## Customisation

+Customise any of the `generator` in the `src/generator` folder, or add your own  class with suffix `_generator`.

+Your customised class will be required to feed in a `const` reference to original patients list `vector`, and then generate required information based own your customised algorithm.

+Specify your output of custom data set in `jsonify()` function in `src/patient/patient.hh`, and sit back to see the new data getting generated.